How to Get Into Notre Dame: Admissions Data and Strategies

 The holistic review conducted by the university also dives into a student’s unique circumstances.
 The “context of a student’s application is also incredibly important to the admissions process at Notre Dame.
 The context revolves around where the student goes to high school and what opportunities are available to a student.
 Context means not comparing different schools and different applicants from those different schools, however.”

-If you plan on joining the 21,000+ Notre Dame hopefuls for the next admissions cycle, you should know the following:
+If you plan on joining the 26,000+ Fighting Irish hopefuls for the next admissions cycle, you should know the following:

 - There are no interviews offered through the university.
 Notre Dame states that “it is through your essays that we are able to hear your voice, learn your sense of humor, empathize with your struggles.”

-- Notre Dame does consider “demonstrated interest” so it is important to make contact with the admissions office, connect through social media, and (when COVID-19 is no longer an issue) visit campus or meet Notre Dame reps at college fairs near you.
+- They do not consider “demonstrated interest” so it is important to make contact with the admissions office, connect through social media, and (when COVID-19 is no longer an issue) visit campus or meet Notre Dame reps at college fairs near you.

 - Make sure to dedicate sufficient time and effort to three supplemental essays required by Notre Dame.
-In the 2020-21 cycle, the instructions/prompts are as follows:
+In the 2021-22 cycle, the instructions/prompts are were follows:

-The University of Notre Dame Writing Supplement consists of one (1) essay response to a required question and two (2) essay responses to questions you select from a list of options provided.
-In total, you will write three (3) essay responses.
+The University of Notre Dame Writing Supplement consists of one (1) essay response to a required question and one essay response to questions you select from a list of options provided.
+In total, you will write two essay responses.
 The word count is a maximum of 200 words per essay.

 The founder of the Congregation of Holy Cross, Blessed Basil Moreau, wrote, “We shall always place education side by side with instruction; the mind will not be cultivated at the expense of the heart.”
 How do you hope a Notre Dame education and experience will transform your mind and heart?